zaphB/paperman/README.md

 # Latex Project and Bibliography Management Utilities

 Paperman is a command line utility designed to accelerate your latex writing workflow by automating tasks as:
- * finding and copying frequently used images, bibtex entries and input tex-files from your other tex documents
+ * finding and copying frequently used images, bibtex entries and input tex-files from your other tex projects
  * identifying unused image files and bibtex entries in your latex project
  * maintaining consistent capitalization of titles in bibtex entries
  * maintaining consistent usage of ISO4 abbreviated or full journal names in .bib files
  * organizing and maintaining your personal library of .bib and .pdf files
  * syncing your library to a tablet/ereader and keeping track of your annotated files
+ * checking your tex project for unreferenced \labels, potential line breaks in math equations, custom-defined spelling conventions and more

 # Installation and configuration

-Paperman requires python `>=3.6` and pip installed.
+Paperman requires python `>=3.11` and pip installed.
 Install the latest paperman version with

 ```
 pip install paperman